larryhastings/big/README.md

 This is an iterable of strings, of the same type (`str` or `bytes`) as the string you want to split (`s`).  `multisplit` will split the string at *each* non-overlapping instance of any string specified in `separators`.

-The keyword-only parameters to [`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripNOT_SEPARATE) let you tune this behavior:
+But
+[`multisplit`](#multisplits-separators--keepFalse-maxsplit-1-reverseFalse-separateFalse-stripNOT_SEPARATE)
+also let you fine-tune how it splits, through five keyword-only
+parameters:

-* `keep` lets you include the separator strings in the output, in a number of different ways.
+* `keep` lets you include the separator strings in the output, in a number of different formats.
 * `separate` lets you specify whether adjacent separator strings should be grouped together (like `str.strip` operating on whitespace) or regarded as separate (like `str.strip` when